 2. James Madison University

-James Madison University offers a BS in Intelligence Analysis (IA) that is considered among Virginia’s best degrees for intelligence analysis.
-James Madison University’s undergraduate degree in intelligence analysis requires the completion of 120 semester units by degree candidates to graduate.
+The BS in Intelligence Analysis (IA) at James Madison University is among Virginia’s best degrees for intelligence analysis.
+JMU’s undergraduate degree in intelligence analysis requires the completion of 120 semester units to graduate.
 The IA curriculum includes 48 semester hours of foundational and core classes that offer the exploration of interdisciplinary topics in the fields of philosophy, business, technology, political science, and technology, among others.
-Students graduate from James Madison University’s s intelligence analysis degrees to find rewarding careers as security analysis, political analysts, economic analysts, and diplomatic analysts, among others.
+Students graduate from James Madison University’s s intelligence analysis degrees to find rewarding careers as security analysis, political analysis, economic analysis, and diplomatic analysis, among others.

 Program: BS in Intelligence Analysis